moyano83/functional-programming-in-scala/README.md

 do anything special to evaluate an argument annotated with `=>`.
 We just reference the identifier as usual.
-The argument passed like this would be evaluated once for each place it's referenced in the body of the function although you can always store the value of the expression in a `lazy val` so it is only evaluated one within the body of the function, adding the lazy keyword to a val declaration will cause Scala to delay evaluation of the right-hand side of that lazy val declaration until it’s first referenced.
+The argument passed like this would be evaluated once for each place it's referenced in the body of the function although you can always store the value of the expression in a `lazy val` so it is only evaluated one within the body of the function, adding the lazy keyword to a val declaration will cause Scala to delay evaluation of the right-hand side of that lazy val declaration until it's first referenced.
 A non-strict function in Scala takes its arguments by name rather than by value.

 ### An extended example: lazy lists